Hatching eggs is an amazingly fun and rewarding experience. In just 21 days you can have healthy baby chicks breaking out of the eggshells!

 Prepare To Hatch

 There are several incubator brands on the market to choose from.
-We prefer using a Brinsea incubator for small hatches; we love our Mini Advance.
+We prefer using a Brinsea incubator for small hatches; we love our Mini Advance for up to 7 eggs and our Maxi Advance for up to 24 eggs.
 Whatever incubator you chose, test the temperature and humidity to be sure you can maintain a constant environment throughout the hatch.
 Set it up and test it for 24 hours while your eggs rest if you havenʼt tested it already.

 The temperature should be at a constant 99.5F.
 If it is off even a degree it can be harmful to the developing embryos.
 Be sure the incubator is set away from sunny windows and drafts, and in a place where it won’t be disturbed.